transferzero/api-documentation/_docs/quick-integration.md

 # Authentication

-Please read our [Authentication guide]({{ "/docs/authentication/" | prepend: site.baseurl }}) on how to register for an API key and how to use it on our site.
-You can also find example implementations around authentication for some of the major programming languages.
+If you're not using our SDKs then please read our [Authentication guide]({{ "/docs/authentication/" | prepend: site.baseurl }}) on how to register for an API key and how to use it on our site.
+Since our authentication system is fairly complex we'd prefer you try out our SDKs as they have these steps already implemented.

 # Creating transactions